 Paddington is home to the College of Fine Arts and is only 10 minutes from the main campus.
 It is well known for its fashion boutiques and is regarded as the place to see the latest trends in fashion and design.
 Paddington along with the neighbouring suburbs of Surry Hills and Darlinghurst create a trendy atmosphere with their art galleries, cafes, pubs and fashion outlets.

 Bondi Junction is a popular place for shopping and is located close to Bondi Beach.
 It is easy to access by public transport from UNSW and the city and has a huge shopping centre that houses all the major department stores and retail outlets in one convenient place.
 The centre also includes a large cinema and entertainment complex.

-Bondi Beach is only 8 kms from the Central Business District and Coogee Beach is only 10 minutes from UNSW.
+Bondi Beach is only 8 kms from Sydney downtown and Coogee Beach is only 10 minutes from UNSW Sydney.
 Both beaches are perfect for swimming and body surfing.
 Learn to surf or take a walk along the promenades and experience the true Australian surf lifestyle!
 Don’t forget to experience the spectacular ocean views along the popular coastal walk from Bondi to Coogee.

-Moore Park is minutes away from UNSW and contains two major sports stadiums (Sydney Cricket Ground and Aussie Stadium), entertainment, dinning and shopping venues.
-Next door is Centennial Park located on 189 hectares of beautiful parklands where people can walk, picnic, rest from the hassle and bustle of every day life and enjoy outdoor activities.
+Moore Park is minutes away from UNSW Sydney and contains two major sports stadiums (Sydney Cricket Ground and Aussie Stadium), entertainment, dinning and shopping venues.
+Next door is Centennial Park located on 189 hectares of beautiful parklands where people can walk, picnic, rest from the hassle and bustle of everyday life and enjoy outdoor activities.